brjdenis/VarianESAPi-Dosimetry/README.md

 1. You will need to restore NuGet package for compilation: System.Data.SQLite.Core.
 Right click the solution -> Restore NuGet packages.
 2. Don't forget the references to Varian dlls.
 3. Compile as Release for x64.
 4. Create a SQLite database file.
-Edit the path to it in 'Exchange_path.db'.
+Add the path to it in 'Exchange_path.csv'.
+This file should only contain one line.
 5. In Eclipse you will have to approve the script because it is write-enabled.